Skip to main content

 6. Diazepam stays in your system for quite a while.
 If your job requires you to submit to random drug testing you may fail this having taken diazepam.

 We appreciate that fear of flying is very real and very frightening.
-A much better approach is to tackle this properly with a Fear of Flying course run by the airlines and we have listed a number of these below.
+A much better approach is to tackle this properly with a Fear of Flying course run by the airlines.

 Easy Jet www.fearlessflyer.easyjet.com Tel 0203 8131644